-Occupational therapy is a holistic health profession that contributes to mental health through expertise in everyday living and engagement in meaningful activities.
+Occupational therapy is a holistic health profession that contributes to mental health through expertise in cognition, sensory processing, and meaningful engagement in everyday activities.
 Painted Brain’s occupational therapy services will provide client-centered and evidence-based interventions to facilitate increased participation in meaningful activities and assist individuals with mental illness in realizing their full potential as positively contributing members of society.

 Following is a description of the occupational therapy services that individuals can access through Painted Brain and the evidence to support key stakeholders in understanding the integral contribution of occupational therapy to the field of mental health.

 Research shows that adults with a serious mental illness who live in the community are susceptible to occupational imbalance and disengagement, as reflected through patterns of increased time spent in sleep and passive leisure activities, and decreased time spent in productive and active leisure activities (Edgelow & Krupa, 2011).
-Results of a randomized controlled trial, which compared the Action Over Inertia© intervention to standard care, showed that individuals who participated in Action Over Inertia© increased time spent in general activity by an average of 47 minutes per day, while decreasing time spent in sleep by 47 minutes per day (Edgelow & Krupa, 2011).
+Results of a randomized controlled trial, which compared the Art of Engagement intervention to standard care, showed that individuals who participated in Art of Engagement increased time spent in general activity by an average of 47 minutes per day, while decreasing time spent in sleep by 47 minutes per day (Edgelow & Krupa, 2011).

-Painted Brain Arts Over Inertia© services are structured around the Action Over Inertia© workbook and utilize a collaborative approach that supports engagement in a variety of activities to promote overall health and well-being.
+Painted Brain Art of Engagement services are structured around the Action Over Inertia (Krupa et al., 2010) workbook and utilize a collaborative approach that supports engagement in a variety of activities to promote overall health and well-being.
 Delivered in hourly over 10 sessions, seven dimensions of activity participation are explored:

 - Physical Activity